Android vs iOS, which one do you have?

 File transfers from iOS are more difficult than from Android.
 You can, however, transfer media files from the iTunes desktop app.
 Photos, fortunately, can also be transferred without apps.

 iOS contains plenty of uniform material design elements, providing the user with ease and simplicity.
 However, iOS 10 has become more similar to Android in terms of design, introducing widgets to the home screen with a different implementation via 3D Touch.
 For instance, when you press on an app's icon, a widget will appear, meaning that a widget can remain out of the way.

 Additionally, Apple has a notification center for easy access to recent notifications, recently opened windows and your favorite apps.
 You can easily access the notification center by swiping down on your iPhone or iOS device.

 With iOS 10, you can hide - not delete - some mobile apps from your device.
 Furthermore, you can run apps from the Apple app store side-by-side on the iPad with iOS 10, though this is not possible on the iPhone.

 Siri is an electronic personal assistant that enables users to speak (or type) to it to operate different features of the phone, apps, or answer questions.
 You'll find Siri across all recent Apple products including the iPhone, iPad, iPod Touch and Mac computers.

 With iOS 10 comes an improvement in the personal assistant Siri.
 Siri has since been opened up to third-party app developers so they can help make her more efficient and useful.

 iOS battery life has been pretty top-notch for a while now.
-With the introductiOSn of iOSS 7, however, Apple introduced the optiOn to turn off motion parallex.
-Turning off motion parallex turns off animations when you're moving between screens, which can drain your battery drastically.
+With the introductiOSn of iOSS 7, however, Apple introduced the optiOn to turn off motion parallax.
+Turning off motion parallax turns off animations when you're moving between screens, which can drain your battery drastically.
 You can also close out apps, lower your brightness, and go into low-power mode.